Kansas City’s first choice for heart and vascular care

-Whether you need emergency care for chest pain or long-term management of a chronic cardiac condition, the heart care experts at HCA Midwest Health & Vascular Institute offer comprehensive treatment for a wide range of heart conditions.
+Whether you need emergency care for chest pain or long-term management of a chronic cardiac condition, the heart care experts at HCA Midwest Health Heart & Vascular Institute offer comprehensive treatment for a wide range of heart conditions.
 Our experienced cardiologists will treat you in a professional, yet comfortable, setting.

-With the area’s only network of award-winning, accredited chest pain centers, your chance of surviving a heart attack improves by more than 35 percent.
+With the area’s largest network of award-winning, accredited chest pain centers, your chance of surviving a heart attack improves by more than 35 percent.
 No other Kansas City area hospitals open up clogged arteries for heart attack patients faster than we do.
 And that’s important when minutes count to avoid heart damage.

-You can be confident in the heart care team at HCA Midwest Health & Vascular Institute to provide you with expert diagnosis, treatment and management of any heart or vascular condition.
+You can be confident in the heart care team at HCA Midwest Health Heart & Vascular Institute to provide you with expert diagnosis, treatment and management of any heart or vascular condition.

 Heart Attack Warning Signs